barrioskevin/GraphCPP/README.md

 # Graph CPP
 An attempt to represent graphs in cpp.
-Currently the graph is using an adjacency list managed by an unordered map in order to support vertices with char type names.
+The graph is using an adjacency list managed by an unordered map in order to support vertices with char type names.
+However the verticies and edges can be extracted from your graph in various formats.
+The adjancey list hashmap.
+The adjancey list integer version.
+The adjancey matrix.
+The weights matrix.
 ## Usage
 * In main.cpp a sample graph is added and it is printed.
 * All forms of the graphs representation is also printed.